 The scenery in the area is spectacular and if walking is not your thing, 4WD companies can help you experience the area in depth by taking you to some of the out of the way places that you only discover with inside knowledge and access to private land.
-Trips are available with a focus on the Rees Valley and Scheelite mining, farming with a hands on approach and general scenery tours.
+Trips are available with a focus on the Lord of the Rings sites, gold mining, abandoned township and general scenery tours.

 Flight-seeing trips by helicopter and fixed wing aircraft to Milford Sound and Mount Cook depart from Glenorchy airport.
 Milford Sound is just 36 kilometres in a direct line from Glenorchy.
 The change in scenery over this area is phenomenal and, if the weather is fine, it is one of the most spectacular excursions you will ever take.
 No landing fees at Glenorchy Airstrip mean that flight-seeing trips to Milford Sound can be more economical from Glenorchy rather than Queenstown.